Bit-Quill/aurora-dsql-samples/DataGrip/README.md

 **7. Test the Connection:**

-- Once you've entered all the details, click the Test Connection button at the bottom of the window.
+- Once you've entered all the details, click the ‘Test Connection’ button at the bottom of the window.
 - If the connection is successful, you will see a green check mark indicating everything is set up correctly.
 - If there's an error, DataGrip will provide more details on the issue (such as incorrect login credentials, database name, or network connectivity problems).